Reptudn/libft/README.md

 *Yes it's norm conform*
 Libft Bonus is kinda useless so it's not in here but either way this lib has better functions for that

+## Status
+Still in development.
+Can't be used at all right now.

 ## Includes
 - [ ] normal libft functions (some might have been improved)
 - [ ] get_next_line